Tatennen/tatennen.github.io/src/content/blog/post-14.md

 Security is crucial for any web project.
 Ensure that the framework has security features built in and is actively maintained to address security vulnerabilities promptly.

 In conclusion, choosing the right framework for your web project involves a careful evaluation of your project's requirements, your team's expertise, community support, and various technical factors.
-Taking the time to make an informed decision at the outset can save you time, resources, and headaches as your project progresses.
+Taking the time to make an informed decision at the outset can save you time, resources, and headaches as your project progresses.-->